Erudika/erudika.github.io/source/_posts/An-open-source-backend-for-the-Internet-of-Things.md

 1. Get an account from AWS and create a user with permissions to call the IoT API
 2. Set the `para.aws_access_key` and `para.aws_secret_key` properties in your Para config file
 3. Start the Para instance and create a `Thing` object through the API as shown above
-4. Take note of the `deviceDetails` field retured by this request as it contains certificates for your device
+4. Take note of the `deviceDetails` field returned by this request as it contains certificates for your device
 5. Use the certificates to set up your device and connect it to AWS IoT
 6. The `deviceState` field inside the Para `Thing` object is synced with the device shadow on AWS on every `GET` request
 7. Update the deviceState from the Para API and it will be synced with the device shadow on AWS on every `PATCH` request.